Nadya is an executive at an international engineering firm.

 Advocate in big ways.

-Your colleagues are not just your colleagues.
-They are also humans first.
+Your colleagues aren't just your colleagues.
+They're humans first.

 There are millions of people out like Nadya who may feel alone, shut out, and unsupported in the workplace.
 There are also millions of co-workers who could be potential allies.
 It doesn’t take much to start.

+Being an ally is powerful.
 When we support one another, we thrive together.
 And when we thrive, we build better teams, better products, and better companies.
-Being an ally is powerful.
-What will you do right now to be an ally to a co-worker